 Complex, colorful and deeply humanistic, “The Debt” tackles an economic problem in Argentina and by extension examines the relationship between rich and poor.
 Popularity of helmer-tube personality Jorge Lantana is a big selling point locally.
-Docu takes on an added timeliness as Argentina is held up as a model of what could be happening in the United States.
+Docu, which will appeal to fans of “The Corporation,” takes on an added timeliness as Argentina is held up as a model of what could be happening in the United States.

 Lantana, a corpulent, Michael Moore-type to millions of Argentine tube watchers, ran a gadfly weekly program for years before he stumbled on one situation — or person — that made him want to make a feature-length documentary.
 In an installment looking at poverty in the rural, largely aboriginal Tacuman province, he met 8-year-old Barbarita Flores, who was obviously starving to death.

 He talked to her relatives, to social workers and politicians, and eventually worked his way up the literal food chain to the bankers (and critics) of the International Monetary Fund.